niess/calzone/docs/source/geometry.rst

 -----------------

 The items of a Monte Carlo volume are presented in :numref:`tab-volume-items` below.
-Note that it is mandatory to define a *material* and a *shape*.
-For example, a 1 |nbsp| cm\ :sup:`3` cubic box volume filled with air would be represented as follows,
+It is required to define a *material*.
+If no *shape* is specified, then a box envelope is assumed.
+To illustrate, a 1 |nbsp| cm\ :sup:`3` cubic box volume filled with air would be represented as follows,

 >>> { "material": "G4_AIR", "box": 1.0 }

-Note also that a volume can only have a single shape item (but multiple daughter volumes).
+Note that a volume can only have a single shape item (but multiple daughter volumes).
 For further information on shape types and their corresponding items, see :ref:`geometry:Shape definition`.